 - It's recommended to disable blind signing after use.

 - Please note that blind signing will be automatically disabled after a firmware update or after the Ethereum (ETH) app is updated.

-- This can happen whenever the app is manually updated via the Manager in Ledger Live or after a firmware update that requires apps to be reinstalled.
+- This can happen whenever the app is manually updated via My Ledger in Ledger Live or after a firmware update that requires apps to be reinstalled.
 You can re-enable blind signing as needed by using the instructions above.